samiralam/rules-compendium/docs/phb/3-character-classes/fighter.md

 | 13 | D10 | 10 |
 | 17 | D12 | 12 |

 Any features in this subclass that use a Psionic Energy Die use only the dice from this subclass.
-Some of your powers expend the Psionic Energy Die, as specified in a power’s description, and you can’t use a power if it requires you to use a die when all your Psionic Energy Dice are expended.
+Some of your powers expend the Psionic Energy Die, as specified in a power's description, and you can't use a power if it requires you to use a die when all your Psionic Energy Dice are expended.

 You regain one of your expended Psionic Energy Dice when you finish a [Short Rest](/sources/dnd/free-rules/rules-glossary#ShortRest), and you regain all of them when you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).